harley029/PyQt_Advanced_Music_Player/readme.md

 Through configuration objects such as EventHandlerConfig, dependencies are injected into various components, promoting loose coupling and increasing testability.

-## 6. How to use
+## 6. How to build on the local Mac

-- install сx-Freexe: pip install сx-Freexe
+- install: сx-Freexe: pip install сx_Freexe
+- install: dependencies pip install -r requirements.txt
 - build: python build.py bdist_mac
-- find a "qtbeets" application in the "build" folder.
+- find a `qtbeets-1.4.app` application in the `build` folder.